-Eric currently serves as Leadership Board Member of the J. Whitney Bunting School of Business at Georgia College and State University, a Board Member of the Brentwood School Foundation and a Board Member of the Georgia Mining Association.
+Eric currently serves as Leadership Board Member of the Bunting College of Business and Technology at Georgia College and State University, a Board Member of the Brentwood School Foundation and a Board Member of the Georgia Mining Association.

 Eric and his wife Jennifer have two sons: Sims (29) and Joel (25) who reside in Columbia SC.

 Stacy Tolbert is the President of Tolbert and Associates (2009-Present).
 Prior to this, she was an Agent at Protective Financial Services (1996- 2008).

 Ms. Tolbert received a bachelor’s degree from Georgia Southwestern University in 1985 and her MBA from Georgia College in 1992.